 Since banks tend to lend money to individuals with higher credit scores, some people choose private lenders because they have a low credit score and may not even be considered for a bank loan.
 So if you are rejected by a bank, taking out a loan from a private lender may your best option for borrowing money.

 This isn’t always the case, but sometimes a bank is more critical about what you plan to use the money for than a private lender might be.
 Private lenders have been known to lend money for commercial uses, such as to cover the cost of a business expenses, as well as consumer uses, such as paying bills or buying a car.
 Of course, banks have been known to lend money for these purposes, too.

 Also, qualifying for these private loans is simple, easy, and straightforward, unlike bank loans which can involve a long, tedious process just to apply.
 These days many private lenders have online applications that speed up the process even more.
 In many cases, private lenders often approve your loan within one to two days.

 There are a number of situations that call for a small, short term loan.
-If an emergency arises and need money to cover all your bills and pay for your groceries, a private lender can help.
+If an emergency arises and you need money to cover all your bills and pay for your groceries, a private lender can help.
 If someone in your family has an accident or becomes ill, a private loan can help you pay the medical bills now.
-If your car breaks down and needs repairs, but you don’t have the money to repair it right now, taking out a loan from a private lender can help you get your car back on the road.
+If your car breaks down and needs repairs, but you don’t have the money to repair it right now, taking out a personal loan from a private lender can help you get your car back on the road.
 Or maybe you’re trying to start your own small business, but are having trouble getting approved for a loan from a traditional lender.
 These and many other situations may lead you to use a private lender.

 Although you may be having a hard time getting a loan because of your credit score, poor credit need not be a barrier to taking out a loan.
 If you have tried to get a bank loan, but have been turned down, a private lender may be a good option for getting money to cover the things that you need.
 We can help you get started.